-Specific areas considered were: (i) the Group's consolidation of the GIB Offshore Wind Fund, which comprises three separate Limited Partnerships, as well as the small-scale funds to which we have committed capital; and (ii) the continued treatment of shareholder loans to investee companies as available-for-sale assets.
-These required consideration by management and the committee as consolidation is based on a subjective assessment of control, based on the exposure to variable returns and ability to direct the operations of an entity.
-Particular discussion was held regarding the GIB Offshore Wind Fund as consolidation of the Limited Partnerships means the disposal of assets by GIB to the GIB Offshore Wind Fund are treated as intra-group transfers.
+Specific areas considered were: In some instances the underlying (i) the Group's consolidation of the GIB investee entities use different Offshore Wind Fund, which comprises accounting policies or have different three separate Limited Partnerships, period ends, creating an inherent as well as the small-scale funds to risk that the Group's accounting policies will not be consistently which we have committed capital; and (ii) the continued treatment applied.
+The committee discussed of shareholder loans to investee with management and the auditor companies as available-for-sale assets. the proposed approach to ensuring These required consideration by consistent application of Group management and the committee as policies in the planning stage and consolidation is based on a subjective challenged the robustness of the assessment of control, based on the planned approach. exposure to variable returns and